BUS 175 Introduction to Business & Entrepreneurship (3 Credits)

 BUS 360 Corporate Finance (3 Credits)

-Study of the major finance functions of modern corporations, including the need for funds to finance the acquisition of various assets such as receivables, inventories, plant, and equipment.
-Study of the sources of funds available short and long terms, in
+Study of the major finance functions of modern corporations, including the need for funds to finance the acquisition of various assets such as receivables, inventories, plants, and equipment.

 BUS 362 Investments (3 Credits)